bet4a/d3wiki/Quantitative-Scales.md

 ## Linear Scales

-Linear scales are the most common, and are used to map a continuous input domain to a continuous output range.
-The mapping is linear in that the output range value *y* can be expressed as a linear function of the input domain value *x*: *y* = *mx* + *b*.
+Linear scales are the most common scale, and a good default choice to map a continuous input domain to a continuous output range.
+The mapping is *linear* in that the output range value *y* can be expressed as a linear function of the input domain value *x*: *y* = *mx* + *b*.
 The input domain is typically a dimension of the data that you want to visualize, such as the height of students (measured in meters) in a sample population.
-The output range is typically a dimension of the desired visual encoding, such as the height of bars (measured in pixels) in a histogram.
+The output range is typically a dimension of the desired output visualization, such as the height of bars (measured in pixels) in a histogram.

 <a name="linear" href="#linear">#</a> d3.scale.<b>linear</b>()